 Gartner defines Extended Detection and Response as “a SaaS-based, vendor-specific, security threat detection and incident response tool that natively integrates multiple security products into a cohesive security operations system that unifies all licensed components.

-In other words, XDR pulls data from different security devices together from a single vendor (like Palo Alto) under a single (preferably cloud-based) management function that provides consolidated status, views, operations, and response for an environment.
+In other words, XDR pulls data from different security devices together from a single vendor under a single (preferably cloud-based) management function that provides consolidated status, views, operations, and response for an environment.

 How does Forrester define XDR?

-Forrester describes: “while EDR was once relied upon to perform the most cutting-edge endpoint detection and response, XDR goes further, unifying endpoint security investigation with network security analysis, visibility, identity access management and cloud security.
-By going cloud-native, extended detection and response provides a platform that is easily scalable, flexible, and automated.”
+Forrester describes: “While EDR was once relied upon to perform the most cutting-edge endpoint detection and response, XDR goes further, unifying endpoint security investigation with network security analysis, visibility, identity access management, and cloud security.
+By going cloud-native, extended detection and response provide a platform that is easily scalable, flexible, and automated.”

 As with any relatively new technology, the definition and preferences differ from analyst to analyst.
-Gartner believes that XDR is cloud-based integrating different products from a single vendor but not limited to EDR and Next-generation Firewall (NGFW), all under a single management structure with some type of response mechanism.
-Forrester believes any XDR must have EDR at the core, but extends that functionality with ND, other security tools, and is hybrid with cloud devices.
-Believing in the idea that XDR is an evolution of EDR.
+Gartner believes that XDR is a cloud-based integration of different products from a single vendor but not limited to EDR and Next-Generation Firewall (NGFW), all under a single management structure with some type of response mechanism.
+Forrester believes any XDR must have EDR at the core but extends that functionality with NDR and other security tools and is hybrid with cloud devices.

 How does XDR work?